[Interview] Lead Green MEP: 'The economic system is failing farmers'

 By Paula Soler

-At their congress in Lyon over the weekend (2-4 February), Europe's Green parties chose two veteran MEPs as their Spitzenkandidates (top candidates) for the upcoming EU elections, German MEP Terry Reintke and Dutch MEP Bas Eickhout.
-Their election campaign comes amid protests from farmers in Europe claiming they are being squeezed by green regulations, free trade and the cost of living crisis.
+At their congress in Lyon over the weekend (2-4 February), Europe's Green parties chose two veteran MEPs as their Spitzenkandidaten (top candidates) for the upcoming EU elections, German MEP Terry Reintke and Dutch MEP Bas Eickhout.
+Their election campaign comes amid protests from farmers in Europe claiming they are being squeezed by green regulations, free trade, and the cost of living crisis.

 Earlier on Monday (5 February), the pair, along with other Green MEPs, sent a letter to senior EU officials, including EU Commission president Ursula von der Leyen, in the wake of recent delays and concessions, to signal that "short-term measures should not detract from the long-term systemic changes that are urgently needed".